MakeSchool-Tutorials/Makestagram-Swift/P16-Implementing-Likes/content.md

 If you come up with your own solution that seems to work but looks different from ours - please replace your solution with the provided one.
 Doing so will prevent issues later on.

+To help you get started, here's what your function signature should look like:

+    static func likePost(user: PFUser, post: Post) {
+	 	// Put your query code here!
+    }

+Here's the solution - try it on your own before looking!

 > [solution]
 Here's our solution:
 >